 iOS 16.5: Cut to the chase

 - What is it?
-The next big update for iOS
+The latest iteration of iOS 16

 - How much does it cost?
 It's free

-June 13: In an exclusive interview with TechRadar, Apple's Craig Federighi and VP of Design Alan Dye take us inside Apple's remake of the Lock Screen -- an 'act of love,' Federighi said.
+June 13, 2022 – In an exclusive interview with TechRadar, Apple's Craig Federighi and VP of Design Alan Dye take us inside Apple's remake of the Lock Screen – an "act of love," Federighi said.